Special Education

 - Bachelor’s degree from a college or university that holds regional accreditation from a recognized accrediting agency such as SACS;

-- 3.0 GPA or higher in prior work, as required by the Graduate School;
+- 3.0 GPA or higher in prior work, as required by the Graduate School.

-If an applicant does not have the 24 content area credits needed to be accepted into the program, he or she can still enroll in the first graduate classes as a Non-Degree student (NDS) while completing the full 24 content-specific hours and transfer those credits into the degree program.
 Up to 12 credit hours with a grade of “B” or better can be transferred into a master’s degree program (either completed as an NDS student or at another institution).

 * Please note that the Master of Arts in Teaching is a Distance Education program, so students on university-sponsored visas are not eligible for this program.
 Please contact the Office of International Services with any questions.